 Yù Shū Fáng

-Adjacent to Confucius Temple is this maze of 152 buildings and 480 halls, rooms and side passages.
-The mansion buildings were moved from...
+Next to Confucius Temple is this maze of living quarters, halls, studies and further studies.
+The mansion buildings were moved from the...

 This tranquil temple northeast of Confucius Mansion is dedicated to Confucius’ beloved disciple Yan Hui, whose death at age 32 caused...

-A friendly Hui family has run this place by the Confucius Mansion’s exit for decades, serving house specialities like beef spiced with...
+A friendly Hui family runs this simple but convenient place behind the Confucius Mansion, serving house specialities like beef spiced...

 Yù Shū Fáng information